dmd-program/dmd-100/topics/visual_design.md

 ### Language of aesthetics

 In visual design, an aesthetic language is constructed from elements that are organized based upon how humans see with their eyes.
-Common **elements** of Visual Design include:
+Common **elements of design** include:

 1. Line
 2. Shape